gingerhome/gingee/docs/ai-context/ai-context.md

 This is the most common type of script.
 It runs in direct response to an incoming HTTP request from a browser or client.

 -   **Purpose:** To handle API requests (e.g., fetching data, creating a user, processing a form).
--   **Execution:** Triggered by the GingerJS routing engine when a URL matches either a file path or a route defined in `routes.json`.
+-   **Execution:** Triggered by the Gingee routing engine when a URL matches either a file path or a route defined in `routes.json`.
 -   **`$g` Context:** Has access to the **full** `$g` object, including:
     *   `$g.request`: To get headers, query parameters, and the request body.
     *   `$g.response`: To send a response back to the client.